jpgtzg/nucleus/README.md

 Handles incoming Stripe webhook events.

 **Supported Events:**
+- `customer.subscription.created`: Triggered when a new subscription is created, adds subscription details to user metadata
+- `customer.subscription.updated`: Triggered when a subscription is updated (status changes, billing updates, etc.)
+- `customer.subscription.deleted`: Triggered when a subscription is canceled or deleted, removes subscription from user metadata
-- `invoice.paid`: Triggered when an invoice is successfully paid, automatically adds the product ID to user metadata
+- `invoice.paid`: Triggered when an invoice is successfully paid, maintains backward compatibility with product ID tracking

 **Security Features:**
 - Request body size limit: 64KB